Chapter VI:

 So he just held his cup close and watched the fire crackle and shift.
 He thought about dragons and knights, thought about Uncle Alphard and what had happened earlier today.
 He wanted to ask Andromeda if she felt better now, or if she was still sad.
 But she was still arguing with Bellatrix.
 And Regulus wasn’t sure if he was even allowed to ask her that.
 He didn’t want to accidentally break his promise.
 Uncle Alphard would know.
 And he didn’t want to find out what would happen then.

 And so the question went unanswered, and he turned back to his drink, taking sip after sip until he’d drank it all.
 The conversation around him turned cheerful again and the fire was warm and fuzzy.
 He was starting to get a bit drowsy when Mother and Father came in and said it was time to go home.
 Regulus wished they could stay longer, because everything just started feeling normal again, but he didn’t argue.
 He knew it was pointless.
-He just gathered up his clothes (still a little damp from before), and waited by the fireplace for Sirius to do the same.
+He just gathered up his robes (still a little damp from before), and waited by the fireplace for Sirius to do the same.

 ‘Say goodbye nicely,’ Father said, when they were both ready to leave.